TorryDo/Floating-Bubble-View/README.md

 # 🍀Floating Bubble View
-An Android library that adds floating bubbles to your home screen 🎨, supporting both XML and 💘 Jetpack Compose
+An Android library that adds floating bubbles to your home screen 🎨, supports both XML and 💘 Jetpack Compose

 &nbsp;